Introducing G2.ai, the future of software buying.Try now

 AI-generated.
 Powered by real user reviews.

 • Users report that Google Compute Engine excels in scalability, with a score of 9.0, allowing businesses to easily adjust resources based on demand.
-In contrast, Azure Virtual Machines scored 8.6, which may limit flexibility for rapidly growing applications.
+In contrast, Azure Virtual Machines scored 8.6, which some users feel limits their ability to scale efficiently during peak times.

-• G2 users highlight the superior security features of Azure Virtual Machines, which scored 9.3 compared to Google Compute Engine's 9.1.
-Reviewers appreciate Azure's comprehensive security protocols, which provide an extra layer of protection for sensitive data.
+• G2 users highlight the superior cloud security of Azure Virtual Machines, which scored 9.3 compared to Google Compute Engine's 9.1.
+Reviewers appreciate Azure's robust security features, including advanced threat protection and compliance certifications.

 Pricing